-- 5.12.1 KA understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school, online or face to face.
-Child on Child abuse is taken very seriously and can include bullying (including cyber-bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between children, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
-The school recognise that safeguarding issues can manifest as child-on-child abuse. - 5.12.2 All members of staff will be made aware of the school's policy and procedures with regards to child-on-child abuse, and this is part of the annual safeguarding CPD for 2023. - 5.12.3 The school will work to prevent child on child abuse by having a clear 'zero-tolerance' approach, updating staff and including in the school policies. - 5.12.4 Although it is recognised that if there are no reported cases, such abuse may still be taking place.
-If an allegation of child-on-child abuse is made, the school will investigate this by conducting a thorough investigation, speaking to all involved and issuing both sanctions and support as appropriate.
-Families will be invited into school for discussion.
-Clear expectations will be set for the future.
+- 5.12.1 Coundon Court understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school, online or face to face.
+Child on Child abuse is taken very seriously and can include bullying (including cyber-bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between children, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, up-skirting, and initiation/hazing ceremonies.
+The school recognise that safeguarding issues can manifest as child-on-child abuse. - 5.12.2 All members of staff will be made aware of the school's policy and procedures with regards to child-on-child abuse.
+The school will ensure staff understand what is meant by child-on-child abuse and the school policy on child-on-child abuse by making the Policy accessible and providing regular training and updates.